BDSM and the Law

 - your local ACLU Affiliate Office: http://www.aclu.org/affiliates/

-- The Kink Aware Professionals List is a national list of Doctors, Lawyers, and Professionals who are knowledgable and friendly toward the scene.
+- Kink Aware Professionals Directory is a national list of Doctors, Lawyers, and Professionals who are knowledgable and friendly toward the scene.
 If you know of some please notify the list's maintainer and drop us a note as well.

 If you're looking for a kink friendly attorney, I'd suggest starting with the following resources